 More information about the small group wine tasting tour.

+Things to do in Vienna August 2020.
 Just click on the link, type in your travel dates and find out what is on stage during your trip.
-Special tip for Mozart fans: the summer piano concerts at the Mozarthaus Vienna.
+Special tip for Mozart fans: the violin and piano sonatas at St. Peter’s crypt.
 For an off-path experience in classical music hear the marvellous musicians at baroque St. Peter’s.

 And if you are searching for a reason to venture out into Lower Austria’s lush countryside, why not head for renown Grafenegg classical music festival?
 It actually never ceases to amaze me how this quiet picture book castle manages to attract such a plethora of amazing musicians from all over the world.
 In this photo you can see the contemporary open air stage Cloud Tower lending its amazing acoustics to a classical orchestra.
 Learn more about a day trip to Grafenegg castle.